elijahfhopp/RLL/ReadMe.md

 ## I just wanna jump into it!

-Well the docs are generated with Doxygen and can be easily accessed in the `docs/` folder.
-Beyond that, there isn't much I need to tell you.
-Oh, one or two things: Have FUN!
-Happy coding.
-And be sure to checkout the [common issues](#common-issues) area if you run into an issues.
+The docs are generated with Doxygen and can be easily accessed in the `docs/` folder.
+Be sure to checkout the [common issues](#common-issues) area if you run into an issues.
 And let me know any other issues via opening an issue, or maybe even a PR.
-And... well that I don't always keep my promises... :).

 ## Common issues: